oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 represented using W3C Verifiable Credentials Data Model as defined in [@VC_DATA].

-SD-JWT is equivalent to an issuer-signed W3C Verifiable Credential (VC).
+SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (VC).
 II-Disclosures Object is sent alongside a VC.

 HS-Disclosures JWT is equivalent to a Holder-signed W3C Verifiable Presentation (VP).